-A new initiative has been launched which aims to source, share and celebrate stories of farmers across Ireland who are considered to be managing their land and livestock in a way that benefits nature.
+In August 2018, this initiative was launched with the aim to source, share and celebrate stories of farmers across Ireland who are considered to be managing their land and livestock in a way that benefits nature.
 The national Farming for Nature Award is sponsored by Bord Bia and supported by a wide range of farming and conservation interests including the Dept of Agriculture, Food and the Marine, the National Rural Network, the National Parks and Wildlife Service, the Irish Farmers Association, the National Biodiversity Data Centre, Teagasc and the Heritage Council.

 The idea is the brainchild of a group of heritage enthusiasts based in the west of Ireland.
 One of them, Dr. Brendan Dunford of the Burren Programme, explained that ‘a few years ago, with Bord Bia support, we started a celebratory night for selected Burren farmers who we felt were pioneers in actively managing their land for nature.
 Witnessing these farmers being recognised by their community and their peers was both moving and powerful, and has really inspired other farmers in the area to follow suit on their farms and in some cases go on to develop nature-based businesses’.